autopkg/autopkg/CONTRIBUTING.md

 ## Use pre-commit to set automatic commit requirements

-This project makes use of [pre-commit](https://pre-commit.com/) to do automatic lint and style checing on every commit containing Python files.
+This project makes use of [pre-commit](https://pre-commit.com/) to do automatic lint and style checking on every commit containing Python files.

 To install the pre-commit hook, run the executable from your Python 3 framework while in your current autopkg git checkout: